-Last updated: 24/12/2012 |
+Last updated: 30/11/2014 |

 Welcome to my birding siteA collection of my artwork and photography of the birds of Australia, New Zealand, Switzerland and Britain (and a few other places inbetween).
 The site also has trip reports of a few of my birding adventures (bobbing around on the South Pacific looking for seabirds for eight hours is quite fun!).
 Each species page has photos and a description, made from a mixture of knowledge learnt from field guides and personal experience.
-The site is constantly changing as I get photographs of new birds and update old pages - if birding is your thing, then you can follow the updates using RSS. |
+The site is constantly changing as I get photographs of new birds and update old pages. |

 |